Mindfulness For Cancer Survivors: A Practical Guide

 How To Use Mindfulness For Cancer Survivors In Daily Life

 Use mindfulness in short, repeatable moments before trying longer meditation.
-A phone timer set for 5 minutes is more realistic than an hour-long routine, especially during fatigue or follow-up weeks.
+A Three-Breath Reset while waiting for scan results, after an architecture review at work, or while watching children play can be more realistic than an hour-long routine, especially during fatigue or follow-up weeks.

 1. Set a small time window, such as 2–10 minutes, and choose a place you can actually use.